On this page you will find a short Getting Started Guide that will walk you step by step from creating a web application to debugging and testing it.

-- Choose New Project button on the Welcome screen. on the main menu or click the
+Select New Project button on the Welcome screen.from the main menu or click the

-- In the Project Category and Options dialog, which is the first page of the New Project wizard, choose Static Web in the left-hand pane.
+In the Project Category and Options dialog, which is the first page of the New Project wizard, select Static Web in the left-hand pane.

 To open the application sources that are already on your machine

 Click Open on the Welcome screen or select from the main menu.
 In the dialog that opens, select the folder where your sources are stored.

 To check out the application sources from your version control